SkyhawkAnalytics/Mobile-SDK-Handbook/README.md

 The flight controller provides the virtual stick control feature for you to control the aircraft's attitude.
 You can control the aircraft's yaw, pitch, roll attitude and vertical throttle by sending specific flight control data.

+#### 4. IMU

+IMU is short for Inerial Measurement Unit, it contains two important sensors like Gyroscope and Accelerator.
+The flight controller provides features for you to access the status of sensors.
+Also it allow you to calibrate the IMU and check the calibration status too.
+Currently, DJI Phantom 3 Series and Inspire 1 Series aircrafts has 1 IMU module, Matrice 100 has 1 IMU module and for Phantom 4, it has 2 IMU modules.

 ### Mission Manager

 Mission manager provides the ability for developers to control the aircraft through the use of missions.
 Each type of mission is designed to navigate the aircraft in some specific and particular manner, such as following an object or orbiting a fixed point.
 More information of each type of navigation mission is given in the Concepts to Understand section below.